 Some of the supplements needed to heal adrenal fatigue are

 - adaptogenic herbs.
 I recommend GAIA, maca root, adrenatone, and/or licorice root (for low cortisol only!)

 - Adrenal glandular support supplement (ONLY buy from trusted companies!)

 - B vitamins

-- blood sugar support, if needed.
+- blood sugar support, if needed (How do you know?
+You have energy spikes and crashes and sugar cravings).
 I like this one.

 - I love Adrecore to heal adrenal fatigue and the neuroendocrine axis, especially if mood imbalances are present

 - certain nutrients, like phosphatidylserine, can encourage sleep at night if cortisol is high when it should be low.

 To restore your natural circadian rhythms, put your body on a schedule.
 Wake up at the same time.
 Eat every 4 hours.
 Go to bed by 10pm or 11pm.
 Be sure to manage your blood sugar, because blood sugar highs or lows stress the adrenals.
 This means cut the refined foods, gluten, white sugar, sodas, coffee and nightly wine (sorry), and stop skipping meals.
 Support digestion with probiotic foods like raw kraut or this coconut water kefir, my favorite source because you also get the benefits of coconut water along with a hefty dose of probiotics.
 If your digestive tract is inflamed from too much bread and sugar and wine, you won’t absorb nutrients from all the great food you’re now eating.
 And, remember: your body perceives inflammation as a stressor, so an inflamed GI tract can worsen adrenal fatigue!
 You may want to take a probiotic supplement to support digestion.